-Check the table below to see the summary of the control systems of each country for the 2021-2027 period.
+Please see the table below for a summary of each country's control system for the 2021-2027 period.

-Germany has chosen a decentralised first level control system.
-The project partners will have to propose an independent internal or external, public or private controller to the body of their Land.
+Germany uses a decentralised first level control system.
+The project partners must therefore propose an independent internal or external, public or private controller to the responsible body in their Land.

-This body will authorise the controller proposed by the project partner after having checked that the controller is sufficiently independent from project activities and finances and qualified to carry out the control of an Interreg Europe project.
+This body will approve the controller proposed by the project partner after checking that the controller is sufficiently independent from project activities and finances and qualified to carry out the control of an Interreg Europe project.

-The project partner and the chosen controller have to fill in and sign a partner questionnaire in which they both confirm the specific performance demands of a qualified first level control.
-This partner questionnaire has to be presented for confirmation to the respective approbation body.
+The project partner and the chosen controller must fill in and sign a partner questionnaire in which they both confirm the specific performance demands of a qualified first level control.
+This partner questionnaire must be presented for confirmation to the respective approbation body.
 The responsible approbation body will confirm/not confirm the auditors qualification and independence by signing a letter of acknowledgement.